mendix/docs/content/refguide/consumed-odata-services.md

 In the **Data Hub** pane the service and the entity will be shown as consumed both in the search results pane and also in the **Project** panels.

-If the metadata contract at the specified service endpoint is different to the values in the current project model, this will be indicated in the **Data Hub** pane search results and  **Properties** pane with a blue **Update** arrow, respectively:
+If the metadata contract at the specified service endpoint is different to the contract in the current project model, this will be indicated in the **Data Hub** pane search results and  **Properties** pane for the service with a blue **Update** arrow:

 ![Data Hub Pane update](attachments/data-hub-pane/data-hub-pane-update.png)

 ![update service project-pane](attachments/consumed-odata-service/project-pane-update-available.png)

-This also means that the consumed service will have to be **Updated** to the new contract.
-Changes in consumed OData service contracts is further described in [Updating or Switching a consumed OData Service](consumed-odata-service-requirements#updating).
+This means that the consumed service will have to be **Updated** to the new contract.
+If this is not done, then this will result in errors when data has to be retrieved from the endpoint based on an outdated contract.
+Changes in consumed OData service contracts is further described in [Updating or Switching a Consumed OData Service](consumed-odata-service-requirements#updating).

 ## 3 Runtime Considerations